couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Hooks

-Hooks are functions which are passed control during execution of asynchronous functions.
+Hooks are functions that are passed control during the execution of asynchronous functions.
 Hooks are specified at the schema level and are useful for writing plugins.

 ### The available hooks are: